Shelex/cypress-allure-plugin/README.md

 # cypress-allure-plugin

 Plugin for integrating mocha-allure2 reporter in Cypress with support of Allure API.
-I would call current stage "early beta" or "POC", as still some features missing and polishing required.
+I would call current stage "beta" as still some polishing required.

 ## Installation